Screws provide more strength and holding power than nails. Additionally, if something needs to be disassembled, screws can easily be removed.

 Most screws have slot heads and are driven with slotted, or standard, screwdrivers.
 Phillips-head screws have crossed slots and are driven with Phillips screwdrivers.
 Screws are measured in both length and diameter at the shank, which is designated by gauge number from 0 to 24.
 Length is measured in inches.
 The length of a screw is important because at least half the length of the screw should extend into the base material.

-Here's a tip: To prevent screws from splitting the material, pilot holes must be made with a drill before the screws are driven.
+Here's a tip: To prevent screws from splitting the material, drill pilot holes into the material before the screws are driven.
+A pilot hole creates the vessel for a screw to enter without damaging the surrounding material.

 Advertisement